Overview:

 After gathering thematic patterns across our participants, we also had to analyze how our participants felt throughout the job application process.
 We utilized a user journey map, and our participant's data to put together our participants' emotions as they try to achieve their goal (obtaining a job).

-Many of the complaints and stressors come from the fact that our users do not know how to socialize in the context of networking, which makes them feel anxious and very sad.
+Many of the complaints and stressors come from the fact that our users do not know how to socialize in the context of networking, which makes them feel anxious and disengaged.

 Image of a user journey map which shows how my user research participants felt during their time as students finding their career paths and applying for jobs.